Zombie Reddy: Production

 The film was officially announced on 8 August 2020 by releasing a motion poster of the film.
 The film is Prasanth's third film after Awe and Kalki.
-The music is composed by Mark K. Robin who is known for his works in 2019 film Agent Sai Srinivasa Athreya.
-The film is Sajja Teja's debut film as a lead actor.
+The music is composed by Mark K. Robin who is known for his work in the 2019 film Agent Sai Srinivasa Athreya.
+The film is Sajja Teja's debut as a lead actor.